gonozalviii/KopperFX/README.md

 ## About
 KopperFX is a Kotlin Wrapper for JavaFX, which is supposed to simplify the use of JavaFX in Kotlin.
 For this purpose, extensions have been written especially for JavaFX.
-The goal is to be able to write JavaFX so quickly and easily without unnecessary intermediate calls.
+The goal is to be able to write JavaFX quickly and easily without unnecessary intermediate calls and without changing any core JavaFX concepts.

-Please note that KopperFX is far from complete and should not be used for production code yet!
+KopperFX was born in production use and extracted into a separate library as the same extension function were used over and over in different projects.
+Since then a lot of additional functions and functionality has been added.

 ## Usage